dhis2/dhis2-docs/src/developer/web-api/tracker.md

 - `GET /api/tracker/trackedEntities/{id}`
   - retrieves a tracked entity given the provided id

-#### Response content types

 If not otherwise specified, JSON is the default response for the `GET` method.
 The API also supports CSV export for single and collection endpoints.
 Furthermore, compressed CSV types is an option for the collection endpoint.

-###### CSV
+#### CSV

 In the case of CSV, the `fields` request parameter has no effect, and the response will always contain the following fields:

   - trackedEntity (UID)
   - trackedEntityType (UID)